-The IMO BWM Convention was ratified in September 2016 and applies to all ships and offshore structures that carry ballast water and are engaged in international voyages.
+The IMO BWM Convention entered into force in September 2017 and applies to all ships and offshore structures that carry ballast water and are engaged in international voyages.
 Furthermore, the revised USCG BWM regulations came into force in 2012.
 Both will require ships to treat ballast water to ensure compliance with the D-2 standard (IMO) and the discharge standard (USCG).
 With our extensive knowledge of BWM and treatment technologies, we are ready to assist with type approval of BWM systems according to the latest requirements.

 DNV GL is the worldwide leading body in type approval of ballast water management systems (BWMS) according to the IMO Guidelines .
 Furthermore, we are the first classification society accepted by the United States Coast Guard (USCG ) as an independent laboratory (IL) to evaluate and test technologies designed to treat ballast water on ships according to USCG regulations.
 We have developed a type approval programme for assessing BWMS during type approval according to the IMO and USCG regime.
 More than 25 systems are currently being tested and/or approved for USCG/IMO type approval at different locations around the world.